 The state of Colorado charges non-residents 2% of the sale price when they sell their vacation home or investment property.
 Believe it or not, it’s not a penalty for those unlucky people that don’t live in Colorado, it’s actually an incentive for them to file a Colorado tax return.
 If you are a non-resident you can avoid payment of the Colorado 2% withholding but only for limited reasons.

 No matter where you live, the state of Colorado expects you to pay state taxes on any money you make here.
 That can be a hard task for the state to enforce but when it comes to property they have come up with a solution.
-If you don’t live in Colorado and sell your Colorado property, the company handling the closing is required to collect 2% of the sales price for the state of Colorado.
+If you don’t live in Colorado and sell your Colorado property, the company handling the closing collects 2% of the sales price for the state of Colorado.
 2% withholding can be a significant amount of money and Colorado knows it.
 The money they collect needs to be enough money to motivate the seller to file a Colorado tax return.
-When a tax return is filed, if 2% was too much to collect, a refund will be processed.
+After filing a tax return, if 2% was too much to collect, the excess funds will be refunded.

 Typically the additional Colorado 2% withholding is not a big deal to out of state sellers.
 They know it will all work out come tax time.
 However, when that 2% fee is a surprise, it can wind up being a big deal.

 We are real estate agents and not tax accountants.
 This information is general information about Colorado’s 2% withholding.
 It is not tax advice.
 We do not give tax advice.